 St. John Fisher College admits students without regard to race, creed, gender, sexual orientation, nationality, ethnic origin, age or disability.
 In the assignment of rooms, gender is the only personal characteristic taken into consideration.

 As a freshman, you will not be able to pick your roommate(s) for a few reasons.
 First of all, we encourage you to meet as many different people as possible.
 We have found that students who start out living with someone they know tend to limit their efforts to meet new people.
 Also, frequently students request to room together after a brief meeting (e.g., at an open house or recruiting visit) and then discover after spending more than a day or two living together they are not a good match.
 In addition, you are assigned to housing based on your Learning Community.

 After your first year, you can choose your roommates.

-The success of our Learning Community program, coupled with the renovations made in the residence halls over recent years, has resulted in many more students choosing to live in our residence halls, both as first year and as upper-class students.
+The success of our residential program, coupled with the renovations made in the residence halls over recent years, has resulted in many more students choosing to live in our residence halls, both as first year and as upper-class students.
 So, at this time we are tight on living space.
 The good news about this situation is that many of our residence hall rooms were built to house 3 students per room.
 Most rooms are already equipped with 3 built-in closets and we provide 3 desks, 3 dressers, 3 beds, and 3 internet ports.
 This may not be the case at some surrounding colleges where you may have your own bed, but need to share desks, dressers, and closets.
 If you are assigned to a "rebate" triple room, you will receive a credit to your student account.

 The date you send in your deposit is one factor in whether you get placed in a triple room.
 The earlier you pay your deposit, the less likely you are to be assigned to a triple.
 This date is also a factor when opportunities to de-triple become available.
 In addition, you must submit your housing application by the deadline.